-Flutter is a Google powered app development kit that allows app developers to develop cross-platform applications such as Android, iOS, Web, Windows, and Mac.
-Day by day, Flutter is gaining popularity, and so it’s developers.
-To make things easy for devs, Google has introduced the Bloc pattern back in 2018 during its Google I/O event.
-Since then, it’s been almost a year after introducing bloc, and finally, Bloc Library is updated now!
+Flutter is a Google-powered app development kit that allows app developers to develop cross-platform applications such as Android, iOS, Web, Windows, and Mac.
+Day by day, Flutter is gaining popularity, and so are its developers.
+To make things easy for devs, Google introduced the Bloc pattern flutter back in 2018 during its Google I/O event.
+Since then, it’s been almost a year since introducing bloc, and finally, Bloc Library is updated now!
 So, before we dig in more for the latest updates, firstly, we need to know more about bloc and how it works with Flutter considering newbies.

 What is Bloc?

 Bloc stands for Business Logic Component(Bloc), which is a core library developed to reduce the workload on Flutter app developers using the idea of code testability and reusability.
 To understand and get a better idea of the bloc, you can think of it as a brain.
 This bloc library simplifies the reactive app development process by allowing Flutter app developers to convert the events into states.
 And to get bloc output in a state, events, or you can say user input that comes from one side; bloc mirrors the same code in response to generate output.
 Using the same principle, Flutter UI widgets listen to states and display responses on the screen as a reaction to user action.
 And, this is how bloc works.
 However, when you write your Flutter app code from scratch, you need to write much boilerplate code too.

 But using Bloc have its advantages, such as…

 - To know the current app state

 - Record user interaction to make data-driven conclusions